swup/docs/src/docs/options/options.md

 ## Default Options

-The default option object look like...
+The default options look like this:

 ```javascript
 {